shadowman-lab/Ansible-SNOW/SNOWSetup/readme.md

 Note: The ServiceNow user MUST be able to access the ServiceNow API (check if the user you are logged into ServiceNow with has API access)

 Note: If you wish to have AAP use a specific user when reaching out from ServiceNow (such as a dedicated servicenow user) ensure you are logged in as that user when you click Authorize.
 You can utilize a System Administrator or a Normal User as this user.
 If you are using a Normal User, ensure they have execute access on any Job Templates or Workflow Job Templates you intend to run. **Authorize**.

+Note: If you're using MID server, make sure that it has network connection to the AAP Instance (https/443) open on the firewall.
+Lack of this may also result in HTTP 401 error.

 ## NOTE If you are using a Mid Server on Yokohama or newer, there is an extra step to add the Mid Server to your credential, Note: The selected MID Server must have REST capabilities: